 Latif used heroin on and off for 40 years after he first started at age 17.
 A nine-year stint in jail interrupted his drug use, but after his release, he immediately returned to using heroin.

-Latif eventually went to a local treatment center that another addict recommended to him because it was easy to get in, easy to get medication, and easy to get out.
+Latif eventually went to a local treatment center that someone recommended to him because it was easy to get in, easy to get medication, and easy to get out.
 He had no desire to stay or truly commit to rehabilitation.

 “I didn’t intend for it to work at all,” Latif says.
 “But there were people there who said the right things to strengthen my foundation and make me strong enough to start rebuilding my life.”